PeizhuoLi/neural-blend-shapes/README.md

 The nice greeting animation showed above will be saved in `demo/obj` as obj files.
 Besides, the generated skeleton will be saved as `demo/skeleton.bvh` and the skinning weight matrix will be saved as `demo/weight.npy`.

-If you are also interested in traditional linear blend skinning(LBS) technique results generated with our rig, you can specify `--envelope_only=1` to evaluate our model with only envelope branch.
+If you are interested in traditional linear blend skinning(LBS) technique result generated with our rig, you can specify `--envelope_only=1` to evaluate our model with only envelope branch.

 We also provide several other meshes and animation sequences.
 Feel free to try their combinations!

 ### Test on Customized Meshes

 You may try to run our model with your own meshes by pointing the `--obj_path` argument to the input mesh.
 Please make sure your mesh is triangulated and has a consistent upright and front facing orientation.
 Since our model requires the input meshes are spatially aligned, please specify `--normalize=1`.
-Alternatively, you can try to scale and translate your mesh to align the provided `eval_constant/meshes/smpl_std.obj` and specify `--normalize=0`.
+Alternatively, you can try to scale and translate your mesh to align the provided `eval_constant/meshes/smpl_std.obj` without specifying `--normalize=1`.

 ### Evaluation